 Not only is this great for eliminating the boredom factor (no more repetitive emailing jobs that leave you blurry-eyed and dazed), it’s also great for creating a more dynamic, multichannel marketing strategy.
 And through automated tracking and data collection, companies gain better insight into prospects, enabling them to fine-tune their offerings as needed in order to reach valuable leads.

 HubSpot Vs. Pardot: What Are The Differences?

-By consolidating all digital marketing efforts into one platform, HubSpot users are able to provide personalized experiences for their leads.
-HubSpot’s Content Management System (CMS) offers smart content, allowing for companies to adjust the content that leads view when they visit the website, depending on their preferences.
+By consolidating all digital marketing efforts into one platform, HubSpot users can provide personalized experiences for their leads.
+HubSpot’s Content Management System (CMS) offers smart content, allowing for companies to adjust the content of online visitors when they visit the site, depending on their preferences.
 For instance, if a lead returns to the website and we know what industry they primarily work in, we can cater the content they view on the website to that specific industry.

 At this time, Pardot does not offer a CMS tool.
 That’s not to say creating dynamic website content based on contact properties is impossible to do with Pardot.
 In fact, for companies with their websites hosted on WordPress, Pardot offers a WordPress plugin so users can insert dynamic content based on a lead’s properties (i.e. industry, location, lead score, etc.).

 Speaking of Wordpress, Here are 8 Reasons Why You Should Use Wordpress For Your Industrial Website

 One key differentiator between Pardot and HubSpot when utilizing lead generation tools is the ease of use when it comes to calls-to-action.

 As you know, CTAs are button or text-based images that lead to your landing pages — they grab the attention of your website visitors and help them find your landing pages.

 In Pardot, CTAs must be created outside of the platform and coded with a tracking URL to measure clicks.